 - Oxidized Bitumen

-Cutback Bitumen: Cutback bitumen is produced by adding solvents to bitumen, in order to decrease the viscosity level.
+Cutback Bitumen: Cutback bitumen is produced by adding solvents to bitumen to decrease the viscosity level.
 This procedure involves the addition of controlled amounts of petroleum extracts such as kerosene, naphtha, diesel oil, and furnace oil to bitumen.
 Cutback bitumen doesn’t need heating.
 Cutback bitumen can be used as paint in cold weather conditions.

-Bitumen Emulsion: This type of bitumen is just like cutback bitumen, with one highly important difference.
+Bitumen Emulsion: This type of bitumen is just like cutback bitumen, with one significant difference.
 Refinery workers reduce the viscosity of bitumen emulsions with water, not petroleum additives.
-When we apply emulsions on the surface, water evaporates and the mix starts to set.
+When we apply emulsions on the surface, water evaporates, and the mix starts to set.
 As a result, there is no need to heat the mixture.

 What is asphalt?

 In American English, people use the term asphalt (or asphalt cement) instead of bitumen.
 Outside the United States, however, asphalt is a mixture of bitumen with sand or gravel.
-For road construction, we use asphalt most of the time, mainly because of its durability and flexibility as a pavement.
+For road construction, we primarily use asphalt, mainly due to its durability and flexibility as a pavement material.

 Asphalt is produced in two different ways as follows.